Robbepop/bucket_vec/README.md

 Also `BucketVec` is approximately 50% slower than the `Vec<_>` which is the theoretical optimum that unfortunately doesn't solve the underlying problem.

+## Alternative

+Before you use this data structure make sure that you are really in need of it.
+The only problem it solves is that `BucketVec::{push, push_get}` guarantee that elements stored inside the `BucketVec` are never moved around.

+- This can also be achieved by `Vec<Box<T>>` although performance is generally worse for the majority of operations.
+- Note that this is not a solution to store trait objects in a `Vec`!
+- Also note that under certain curcumstances it is possible to instead of a standard Rust `Vec<T>` and make sure that elements won't move upon a `push` operation by using `Vec::reserve` or `Vec::reserve_exact` with appropriate arguments for the use case.

+If none of the above alternative solutions is applicable you might consider using `BucketVec`.

 ## Authors & Credits

 Author: Robin Freyler (github.com/Robbepop)